John Henry Carless: Early life

 Carless was born in 1896 to John Thomas Carless, an iron foundry worker, and his wife Elizabeth, of 31 Tasker Street, Walsall, Staffordshire (now in the West Midlands).
 Carless had two sisters, Ada and Dora, who were each employed in the local leather trade.

 He was good at sport and played in the final of the English Schools Football Shield, at Roker Park.

 After school, he too joined the leather trade, working for Messrs Price and Co., harness makers, as an errand boy.

 During World War I, he applied repeatedly to join the army, but was turned down on four occasions, due to a "weak heart".
 His subsequent application to join the Royal Navy was accepted, and he enlisted on 1 September 1915.
 His service number was J43703.

+He was 21 when he died.

 VC

 He died when he was 21 years old, and an Ordinary Seaman in the Royal Navy during World War I. He was awarded the Victoria Cross for his gallant actions on 17 November 1917 aboard HMS Caledon at the Second Battle of Heligoland Bight, Germany, which led to his death.

 In mid-November 1917 British ships battled German forces in the Second Battle of Heligoland Bight (off Germany's north coast).
 During the action Seaman Carless took a fatal shrapnel wound to the stomach but kept loading his gun, and encouraged his colleagues to do likewise.
 Once relieved, he collapsed and died.
 He was buried at sea the following day.

 The commander of HMS Caledon, H.S.
 Harrison-Wallace, subsequently wrote Carless's parents:

 In June 1918, Carless's parents received his posthumous VC from King George V.